 Students have two options under this degree:

-• The thesis option, wherein students will have to complete six credits of MS thesis hours while working on a research problem and completing their thesis work.
+• The thesis option, wherein students will have to complete six credit hours of MS thesis hours while working on a research problem and completing their thesis work.
 They work with a committee of three and have to defend their thesis.

-• The non-thesis option, wherein students will have to complete six credits of MS independent study research hours, while working on research projects with individual faculty.
+• The non-thesis option, wherein students will have multiple options to complete six credit hours of research coursework.
+These hours can consist of MS independent study research hours while working on research projects with individual faculty, and/or completing Topics in CS Research.
 These six hours may or may not be with the same faculty.

 With support from the research advisor, students in this program have the option of smoothly transitioning in the PhD program.
 If students receive support from a research advisor, they do not have to apply to the PhD program; the department processes the degree advancement based on the support.